 Because after working with my nieces and neighbors on their personal statements, I realized how much I love helping teenagers tell their stories.
 And I learned I was good at it.

 Through exercises and reflective questions about life experiences and challenges, quirky interests, and aspirations, I can help teens uncover a winning essay topic.
-I help them develop a workable outline, craft a first draft, and then guide them through masterly revisions until they have a compelling and memorable essay.
+I help them develop an outline, craft a first draft, and then guide them through masterly revisions until they have a compelling and memorable essay.